DeeDoubleYous/Fizzit.com/README.md

 return but is given notice that if goods are found to be not good enough twice more in a calendar year then they will be barred from selling via the site for a calendar year.

-### Key functional requirements for conducting a trade:
+### Key functional requirements for conducting a trade
 1. The customer must be able to enter a barcode number or scan it in
 2. The customer can enter up to 100 product barcodes per trade
 3. The minimum number of products per trade is 10